What does the Bible say about suffering?

 Christ, the eternal Son of God in whom the fullness of God dwells, has lived on earth as a human being and has endured hunger, thirst, temptation, shame, persecution, nakedness, bereavement, betrayal, mockery, injustice and death.
 Therefore, He is in a position to fulfill the longing of Job: “If only there were someone to arbitrate between us, to lay his hand upon us both, someone to remove God’s rod from me, so that his terror would frighten me no more.
 Then I would speak up without fear of him, but as it now stands with me, I cannot” (Job 9:33).

 Christian theism is, in fact, the only worldview which can consistently make sense of the problem of evil and suffering.
 Christians serve a God who has lived on this earth and endured trauma, temptation, bereavement, torture, hunger, thirst, persecution and even execution.
 The cross of Christ can be regarded as the ultimate manifestation of God’s justice.
 When asked how much God cares about the problem of evil and suffering, the Christian God can point to the cross and say, “That much.”
-Christ experienced rejection from God, saying, “My God, My God, why have you forsaken me?”
-He experienced the same suffering as many people do today who are feeling isolated from God’s favor and love.
+Christ experienced physical pain as well as feelings of rejection and abandonment.
+He experienced the same suffering as many people today who know the bitterness of isolation, pain, and anguish.

 Recommended Resource: The Problem of Pain by C.S.
 Lewis